 Whatever you do, there are some species you can not see in your backyard or area.
 To discover those species, you might want to visit wildlife refuges and local preserves in your area to discover various species of birds.

 Join Cornell Birds of North America for bird watching for beginners

 If you are a volunteer to bird watching in winter, you might go one step further and join feeder watch to do this in a more informed and purposeful way.
 At the Cornell Lab of Ornithology, scientists, educators, engineers, students, and conservationists like you are working together to protect and understand wildlife of birds and other species.

 Our main purpose is to protect the environment and major residents of the planet.
 People in this organization are doing this professionally.
-Joining them might help you learn new things as well as making your research during birding activity more scientific!
+Joining them might help you learn new things as well as make your research during birding activities more scientific!